Why Medical Interpreter Training?

-Establishing a consistent set of interpreter Standards of Practice by which interpreting services can be measured is important for patient health services delivery.
+Establishing a consistent set of interpreter Standards of Practice by which interpreting services can be measured is important for patient health.
 These standards can also be used for a variety of purposes, including training, job descriptions, and performance evaluation.

-iTi has developed programs to equip healthcare facilities with qualified, experienced, and trained interpreters.
+iTi has medical interpreter training programs to equip healthcare facilities with qualified, experienced and trained interpreters.
 These programs aim to increase levels of communication in order to provide superior care to limited English proficient patients.

 iTi trainers are certified professionals who are bilingual, bicultural, and have many years of experience as medical interpreters.
 The instructors are experienced in cultural competence, as well as knowledge of the healthcare system, and will deliver the training from two perspectives: